civicrm/civicrm-dev-docs/docs/framework/civimail.md

 ## Tokens

-In 4.7+ there was major changes to the Scheduled Reminders facility which also inclded changes to CiviMail in so far as how tokens are generated.
+In 4.7+ there was major changes to the Scheduled Reminders facility which also included changes to CiviMail in so far as how tokens are generated.
 There is a move to use more of the `Civi\Token\TokenProcessor` sub system as this is more robust.
-However there have been compatability layers built in to use the older `CRM_Utils_Token` processors.
+However there have been compatibility layers built in to use the older `CRM_Utils_Token` processors.
 Developers should aim to work off the `Civi\Token\TokenProcessor` where possible.
 However there are still some systems that haven't been refactored.
 Some of the key functions in the older systems are.

-- `CRM_Utils_Token::getTokens` - Retrieves an array of tokens conatined in the given string e.g. HTML of an email
+- `CRM_Utils_Token::getTokens` - Retrieves an array of tokens contained in the given string e.g. HTML of an email
 - `CRM_Utils_Token::getRequiredTokens` - What are the minimum required tokens for CiviMail
 - `CRM_Utils_Token::requiredTokens` - Check that the required tokens are there
 - `CRM_Utils_Token::&replace<type>Tokens` - Replaces x type of Tokens where x is User, Contact, Action, Resubscribe etc
 - `CRM_Utils_Token::get<type>TokenReplcaement` - Format and escape for use in Smarty the found content for Tokens for x type.
 This is usually called within `CRM_Utils_Token::&replace<type>Tokens`

 Extension Authors are also able to extend the list of tokens by implement ["hook_civicrm_tokens"](/hooks/hook_civicrm_tokens.md).
-The conent of the custom token needs to be set with ["hook_civicrm_tokenValues"](/hooks/hook_civicrm_tokenValues.md).
+The content of the custom token needs to be set with ["hook_civicrm_tokenValues"](/hooks/hook_civicrm_tokenValues.md).

 ### Required Tokens